What are Signs of Parental Alienation?

 Defame a parent

-In this phase, the child will have changing feelings for the alienated parent overnight.
-Even though the child loved the parent, they will start defaming the alienated parent very quickly.
+In this phase, the child will have to change feelings for the alienated parent overnight.
+Even though the child loves the parent, they will quickly slander the alienated parent.

 Weak justifications

-When a child is avoiding their parents, in most cases, they can’t justify their reasons in front of the alienated parent.
+In most cases, children who avoid their parents can’t justify their reasons in front of the alienated parent.

-However, while they provide their justifications, they are either untrue or don’t properly justify the situation.
+However, while they provide their justifications, they are untrue or don’t properly justify the situation.

-Additionally, some even provide very weak justifications- e.g., the alienated parent’s looks or the way they prepare the food.
+Additionally, some provide very weak justifications—e.g., the alienated parent’s looks or the way they prepare the food.

 Less ambivalence